-To create infrastructure in the health and legal systems that facilitate organizations, professionals, and the general public's engagement in advance care planning in Canada.
+To create infrastructure in the health and legal systems that facilitate the engagement of organizations, professionals, and the general public's engagement in advance care planning in Canada.

 Canadian experience has demonstrated that system infrastructure in support of advance care planning involves a variety of mechanisms to ensure that healthcare providers are aware of a patient's care preferences in the various care settings throughout a health authority.
-These mechanisms can include patient ownership of their advance care planning documents; highly visible documents in healthcare charts or in the home; mechanisms for ensuring that care wishes follow the patient through a variety of healthcare settings; electronic healthcare records; and consistent goals of care designations throughout the healthcare facility or region.150
+These mechanisms can include patient ownership of their advance care planning documents; highly visible documents in healthcare charts or in the home; mechanisms for ensuring that care wishes follow the patient through a variety of healthcare settings; electronic healthcare records; and consistent goals of care designations throughout the healthcare facility or region.

 Once an individual has engaged in ACP, it should be clear that the individual, not the facility or organization, is the owner of their advance care planning documents.
 There is a responsibility of the system to ensure that this information travels with the individual through different care settings and that health service providers consistently inquire regarding their clients' wishes and associated documentation.
-It is critical that the substitute decision maker be aware of these documents.
+It is critical that the substitute decision maker be aware of these documents, as these documents will govern their consent to or refusal of treatment on behalf of an incapable person.